whitneyburton/portfolios/students/1606-front/paul-nguyen/template.md

 * [GitHub URL](https://kccrs.github.io/Snakes)
 * [Original Assignment](http://frontend.turing.io/projects/game-time.html)

 For game time we decided to make Snake.
 We used jquery, mocha, HTML, JavaScript and CSS.
 The goal was not only to design but test the implementations of our code.
 Everyone knows how the game works but there are several parts to designing the game.
-We first had top render a snake on a canvas and make it move.
+We first had to render a snake on a canvas and make it move.
 The next step was to generate food for the snake to eat, but generate it in different locations of the canvas that the snake does not occupy.
-Next we had to make the snake grow when the food is eaten.
+Next we had to make the snake grew when the food was eaten.
 This was a the tricky part of the design because each segment of the snake has to follow the piece in front of it.
 If not, the snake wouldn't zig and zag.
 Lastly, we had to create code to end the game based on if the snake hits a wall or runs into itself.

-(evaluation comments)

-(evaluation scores)
+#### Feedback from Louisa
+* Game play is functional.
+You guys have the essential parts required for the snake game.
+* All application tests are passing and you guys have all the necessary tests for snake.
+* Could use some refactoring and cleaning up on CSS.
+The plane picture could be a little dimmer to enhance snake and food.
+Don't use hand written font, it's a no-no(doesn't look good).
+* Had 100 commits, seemed that you guys worked well together.
+* Had a couple complaints using JShint.
+* Overall good job!

+3 - Application is fully playable without crashes or bugs.

+3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.

+3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
+All functionality is covered by tests.
+The application makes some use of integration testing.

+3 - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+4 - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.

+3 - Five or fewer complaints.

 ##### Feedback from Casey Cross
 Paul makes an excellent teammate.
 I worked with him on creating a snake game for the Game Time project.
 He has a very serene and pleasant demeanor, even when he is incredibly frustrated.
 Thus he served as a calming influence for me during my times of frustration.
 I think our skills and strengths complement each other very well.
 We also had a great balance in sharing the workload.
 My only advice would be for Paul to take more Pomodoro breaks to clear his head when stuck on a problem for a length of time.
 I would happily pair with Paul again in the future!